Aberdeen, St Andrews, and Dundee

 Although I actually planned to go for a run this morning, when I heard the park I planned to do it in was closed, I decided to sleep in instead.
 Actually quite enjoyed that…

-They meant I had all the time in the world to get to BrewDog Union Square for one of my favourite breakfasts: chicken and waffles.
+This meant I had all the time in the world to get to BrewDog Union Square for one of my favourite breakfasts: chicken and waffles.
 As weird as it may seem, hot sauce and maple sirup drizzled over deep fried chicken and sweet waffles make for a great combination!
+This last Aberdeen BrewDog bar visit and its accompanying stamp also marked the completion of the Home Dog challenge…

 My first stop was the museum of the university, the Wardlaw Museum.
 As far as university museums go, this was a really nice one.
 I especially enjoyed the Philip Colbert exhibition, ‘the godson of Andy Warhol’.